Kat632/P3-Sims4-RealEstate-Quiz/README.md

 #### Libraries Utilised
-##### Built in Python Libraries

-Several of the built in python libraries were utilised to enable additional functionality within the application.
+Several python libraries were utilised to enable additional functionality within the application.

 ##### time
 The time library was imported to utilise the time.sleep functionality.
 This enabled me to incorporate specific time delays within the program which adds to the player experience by simulating the time between the player's answer and the computers response.
 Whilst only a small time delay occurs, I felt that it was a much better experience than the computer response appearing as soon as the user has pressed their answer key.